Snapstromegon/hoeser.dev/src/blog/2022-02-28-popularity-vs-quality.md

 ### So what does this script do?

-In the end it just takes the data from the previous step and clusters all values in 0.0001 groups.
+In the end it just takes the data from the previous step and clusters all values in 0.0001 popularity clusters.
 To visualize this, imagine the following data:

 |   X |   Y |
 | --: | --: |